tmb2k01/medical-image-segmentation/doc/docker_guide.md

 docker --version
 ```

+Additionally, you need to be able to run Docker commands without `sudo`.
+To do this, you can add your user to the docker group.
+Here's how:

+1. **Add User to Docker Group**: Run the following command, replacing $USER with your username if needed:

+    ```bash
+    sudo usermod -aG docker $USER
+    ```

+2. **Log Out and Back In**: After executing the command, log out of your session and then log back in.
+This will refresh your group membership.
+3. **Verify Group Membership**: To verify that you have been added to the docker group, you can run:

+    ```bash
+    groups
+    ```

 ## Permissions

 Before using the scripts, ensure that you set the execute permissions for all three shell scripts (`build.sh`, `run.sh`, and `build_and_run.sh`).
 You can do this by running: